 Construction workers and homeowners often need to remove structures or debris from their worksites, after having roof repair work done to their home or company.
 This is when they would seek the aid of a demolition contractor.
 Demolition contractors, provide a clean slate for future worksites.
 Boilers Repair Queens may be able to salvage or repair any boiler you may have.
 If you are thinking of hiring a licensed demolition contractor, consider asking the following questions first.

 Does the potential contractor maintain a current Commercial General Liability policy that includes the wrecking of buildings?

 Often, policies exclude contractors from engaging in demolition activities, or limit the demolition activities in which they are an insured.
 Get quality tiles for the best price today at the tile store, NYC.
 Ask for the insurance agent’s name and number, and request evidence of coverage in the form of a Certificate of Insurance.
 This document can be faxed to the agent or broker.
 Check the limits of liability and make sure that they are adequate for the job which is to be contracted.

 Who is responsible for obtaining a demolition permit, if required by the municipality or county?

 Determine what the local requirements for obtaining a demolition permit are.
 Inquire with the contractor as to who is responsible for obtaining permits, and maintaining the necessary requirements.
 Often, cities require permit holders to provide demolition site plans.
 Remember that Boiler Repair Queens can fix up any issues you may be having with your boiler.
 Ask your potential contractor if they can provide this service according to permit specifications.

 Has an asbestos survey been conducted on the property?

 The Environmental Protection Agency requires building owners or operator of a demolition or renovation activity to thoroughly inspect the potential worksite for the presence of asbestos.
 It is best to ask for an accredited inspector to perform this survey.
 If a demolition contractor does not address potential asbestos concerns, consult another contractor.
 They also may recommend new air conditioning systems which can be installed by HVAC Long Island.

-Is the contractor responsible for disconnection of utilities?
+Is the contractor responsible for the disconnection of utilities?